sumanthkolli03/portfolio/README.md

 1) ~~Use Tesseract OCR to read in all the text-based data from the stats screen.~~
 2) ~~Separate and prepare text-based data in python.~~
-3) **Use tensorflow/keras to create a neural net to recognize specifically small champion icons in the stats page**
+3) **Use tensorflow/keras to create a neural net to recognize specifically small champion icons in the stats page** 3A) Test Model and get > 98% accuracy
-5) Allow model to be updatable by calling riot's champion icon api
+5) Allow model to updatable by calling riot's champion icon api
 6) use outputted champion data along with text-based data to create a bson for mongodb
 ----Quality of Life----
 7) make everything seamless - allow one input of an image (or two) to output directy to mongodb